Xwilarg/TUFRJAM2/README.md

 ## Description
 ```
-- What are we playing at today?
+- Gee, Brain, what do you want to do tonight?
-- I don't know, roll the dices
+- The same thing we do every night, Pinky - try to play a board game!
 ```

 Welcome in our jam project, launch the game, roll the dices and try to put a goal<br/>